Olical/vim-scheme/README.md

  * `cp{motion...}` evaluates the result of the motion, so `cpaf` is the current form your cursor is on.
  * `cpp` is a shorthand version of `cpaf`, can come in pretty handy.

-There's no other bindings but I define these in my own dotfiles, you may want them too.
+There's no other bindings but I define these in my own [dotfiles][], you may want them too.
 I didn't want to put them in by default since some people, understandably, hate that.

 ```viml
 " Starts the REPL.